adevinta/spark-tokens/README.md

 Then, edit the following configuration files to adapt the demos to your brand's tokens:

-- for the web demo: modify the paths in [build/web/demo/.eleventy.js](build/web/demo/.eleventy.js) and [build/web/demo/\_data/color.js](/build/web/demo/_data/color.js)
+- For the web demo: Modify the paths in [build/web/demo/.eleventy.js](build/web/demo/.eleventy.js) and [build/web/demo/\_data/color.js](/build/web/demo/_data/color.js)
-- for the iOS demo: adjust the paths for `spec.source_files`, `spec.public_header_files` and `spec.resources` in [SparkTokens.podspec](SparkTokens.podspec)
+- For the iOS demo: Adjust the paths for `spec.source_files`, `spec.public_header_files` and `spec.resources` in [SparkTokens.podspec](SparkTokens.podspec)
-- for the Android demo, refactor the `sparktokens` module in Android Studio unless you are familiar with Gradle
+- For the Android demo, refactor the `sparktokens` module in Android Studio unless you are familiar with Gradle

 ## UNDERSTANDING THE DESIGN TOKEN STRUCTURE